kartikbhalala/kartikbhalala.github.io/_pages/about.md

 # About Me

-I'm Kartik Bhalala, a passionate Machine Learning Engineer and Information Technology professional with a diverse skill set spanning Machine Learning, software development, and data analytics.
+I'm a passionate Machine Learning Engineer and Information Technology professional with a diverse skill set spanning Machine Learning, software development, and data analytics.
 I am currently pursuing my Master's in Information Technology at The University of Western Australia, I'm constantly expanding my knowledge in cutting-edge areas such as machine learning, natural language processing, and cloud computing.

 With hands-on experience in developing sophisticated machine learning models, I specialize in Natural Language Processing, Computer Vision, and Deep Learning.
 I have a proven track record of leveraging advanced technologies such as PyTorch, OpenCV, and Huggingface to tackle complex problems in fields like sentiment analysis and question-answering systems.